Photography by Michelle Kilfeather

 His dad and step mom enrolled Tennessee in Blue Bear.
 Once in these rock band classes, he started playing several different instruments, and eventually began student teaching.

-We recorded this podcast at Blue Bear School of Music in Fort Mason Center in June 2021.
+We recorded this podcast at Blue Bear School of Music in Fort Mason Center for the Arts and Culture in June 2021.